carsonsidhu/linkedin-application-bot/README.md

 # linkedin-application-bot
-This program that utilizes Selenium WebDriver to send applications to all LinkedIn jobs that fall under specific user-defined criteria
+This program utilizes Selenium WebDriver to send applications to all LinkedIn jobs that fall under specific user-defined criteria

 ## Table of Contents
 * [General Info](#general-information)